Work Premium Tax Credits

 If you are entitled to the work premium, you may also be entitled to the supplement to the work premium.

-However, if you or your spouse has a severely limited capacity for employment, it may be more advantageous for you to claim the adapted work premium.
+However, if you or your spouse has a severely limited capacity for employment, the adapted work premium may be more advantageous for you.

-To claim any of the work premium tax credits for 2017, you must meet the following basic requirements:
+To receive any of the work premium tax credits for a given year, you must meet all the following basic requirements:

 - a Canadian citizen,